Dawn Little, postdoc (2003-2006)

 Aurélia was a master student from the MLS master program of the University of Lausanne.
 She worked in the lab on plant defense signalling in response to insect oviposition in Arabidopsis.

-Current position: PhD student in the group of Niko Gledner, DBMV, Lausanne
+– PhD student in the group of prof. Niko Geldner, DBMV, Lausanne

 Christelle Bonnet, PhD student FNS (2011-2016)